Tacitus (emperor): Fighting barbarians

 Next he moved against the barbarian mercenaries that had been gathered by Aurelian to supplement Roman forces for his Eastern campaign.
-These mercenaries had plundered several towns in the Eastern Roman provinces after Aurelian had been murdered and the campaign cancelled.
-His half-brother, the Praetorian Prefect Florian, and Tacitus himself won a victory against these tribes, among which were the Heruli, gaining the emperor the title Gothicus Maximus.

 Death

 On his way back to the west to deal with a Frankish and Alamannic invasion of Gaul, according to Aurelius Victor, Eutropius and the Historia Augusta, Tacitus died of fever at Tyana in Cappadocia around June 276, after a rule of just over 6 months.
-In a contrary account, Zosimus claims that Tacitus was assassinated after he appointed one of his relatives to an important position in Syria.
+In a contrary account, Zosimus claims that Tacitus was assassinated after he appointed one of his relatives, Maximinus, to an important position in Coele Syria.